1294566108/1294566108.github.io/source/about/index.md

 ### 🌱 Basic Information
 - Undergraduate student of GDUT
 - Graduation in 2025
-- Likes reading, instrumental performance, coding
+- Likes reading, coding and instrumental performance

 ###  🔭 About Me
 - Contributor of SOFASTACK/SOFAJRaft
 - Contributor of Apache/RocketMQ
 - Student of OSPP-2023
+- Backend Development Intern of RED(小红书)

-###  🌏 My interests
+###  🌏 Focus On
-- Distributed System
+- Distributed Message System
 - Distributed Consistency Algorithm